AppkubeCloud/appkube-usecases-doc/Reporting/Use cases/Cloud Central/Use Case Of Top Products 1 (1).md

 **If the user select the SOA Product.**

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.9feed422-b21c-47c6-ad88-9ac93c2ddd0a.012.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.9feed422-b21c-47c6-ad88-9ac93c2ddd0a.013.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.9feed422-b21c-47c6-ad88-9ac93c2ddd0a.014.jpeg)

-`	`![A screenshot of a computer

-Description automatically generated](Aspose.Words.9feed422-b21c-47c6-ad88-9ac93c2ddd0a.015.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.9feed422-b21c-47c6-ad88-9ac93c2ddd0a.016.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.9feed422-b21c-47c6-ad88-9ac93c2ddd0a.017.jpeg)

-![A screen shot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-**Normal flow:**

 1. If the product is a SOA product, the user is redirected to the SOA product page.
 1. A breadcrumb trail at the top of the screen provides navigation options.